Tools and resources to help your company expand globally

 Further contributions are required for unemployment insurance (0.6% contributed by the employee) and labour accidents and professional illness insurance (depending on the sector of activity and on the duties of the employee).

 Chile does not apply any wealth tax.
-Inheritance tax is levied on the net value of assets transferred, at rates varying according to the proximity of the relationship between the recipient and the deceased.
+Inheritance tax is imposed on the net value of transferred assets, with rates varying based on the closeness of the relationship between the recipient and the deceased.

 Return to top